paul-j-hamilton/dsm_book/_build/html/_sources/05_linear_regression/dummy.md

 + On average, employees with a Bachelor's degree are paid \$33,065.81 more than employees with a high school diploma, assuming all other variables in the model are kept constant.
 + On average, employees with an Master's degree are paid \$40,688.57 more than employees with a high school diploma, assuming all other variables in the model are kept constant.
 + On average, employees with a Ph.D are paid \$53,730.61 more than employees with a high school diploma, assuming all other variables in the model are kept constant.

+Access the web application below to further explore the use of dummy variables in linear regression models.

+<a href="https://hbs-data-science.shinyapps.io/shimmer_dummy_variables/" class="btn btn-primary" style="color:white;" target="_blank">Launch Application!</a>